-The concept of Lost Stock is simple, but utterly brilliant – spend £35 and you’ll receive a box of at least three items of clothing from high street retailers, chosen specifically for you, for at least 50 per cent less than the original RRP.
+The concept of Lost Stock is simple, but utterly brilliant – spend £35 and you’ll receive a parcel of at least three items of clothing from high street retailers, chosen specifically for you, for at least 50 per cent less than the original RRP.

 You won’t know which stores your clothes were originally destined for, but the products are the exact ones that were due to be sold on the rails, so you can rest assured they’ll be the same quality you’d expect from any high street item.
 And you do have some control over what you receive: when you place your order, as well as your sizes you can specify your preferred colour palette (neutrals, brights or darks), silhouette (tight, regular or oversized) and even prints (slogans, stripes and dots or florals, or no pattern at all, if you like to keep things simple).
 The selection is mostly tops, with some dresses included, as it’s easier to get the fit right for these than with items like trousers.

-By doing this, Lost Stock aims to provide clothes that will slot into your life seamlessly and that you’ll love for years to come.
+Ultimately, Lost Stock aims to provide clothes that will slot into your life seamlessly and that you’ll love for years to come.
 But if your box arrives and there are some items you’re not so keen on?

 You can return it if you pay for shipping, but you’re encouraged to swap and share the pieces with friends and family, get crafty and turn them into face masks, or give them to charity shops once they’re open again.
 Think of your purchase as a charitable donation with a potential sartorial bonus, and aim to find another home for any attire that’s not quite right.